The Villages® is one of the largest retirement communities in Florida.

 - The Villages is not located near any beaches

-- The summers in central Florida are extremely hot and humic
+- The summers in central Florida are extremely hot and humid

 - For nature lovers, it can be hard to witness the rampant environmental destruction in Florida’s sensitive natural environment

-- There may be extra fees, taxes and other financial costs to consider
+- There are fees, taxes and other financial costs to consider

 - Strict rules govern many aspects of life

-- The Villages can be a very gossip and conflict-filled place
+- Some residents say that The Villages can be a very gossip and conflict-filled place

-- The Villages has very little diversity, which can make some people feel out-of-place
+- The Villages has a low amount of diversity, which can make some people feel out-of-place

 - There can be intense political conflict